Community and collaboration are the keys to success when streaming.

 As mentioned in the above section, once you get to your Team Dashboard, you can check and edit:

-Any time you’re looking to make any changes to your team, make sure you start at your Team Dashboard.
+Start at your Team Dashboard any time you’re looking to make any changes to your team.
 You’ll be able to find everything available to you through Twitch and can easily edit the team page and members here.

-For more streaming guides like this, check out our Resources for Streamers section.
+For more streaming guides like this, check out our Resources section.
 We’re constantly bringing you more updates and the latest trends in professional streaming.